-With the propensity of mobile phones, tablets and laptops at conferences todays, it is important to have sockets available for delegates to charge their electronic devices.
+With the propensity of mobile phones, tablets and laptops at conferences today, it is important to have sockets available for delegates to charge their electronic devices too.

 Once you know where you are going to host your conference, you then need to lock in a date.
-The most popular time for conferencing is between March and November with summer conferences in July and August often dismissed due to holidays.
+The most popular time for conferencing is between March and November, with summer conferences in July and August often dismissed due to holidays.
 Have a few potential dates in mind in case your preferred venue is unavailable.
-These dates should not clash with any other related conference or event so do your research.
+These dates should not clash with any other related conference or event, so remember to do your research.

 Peter-Paul Koch states that: “A conference should be held on a Thursday and Friday or a Monday and Tuesday.
 This allows attendees to play the tourist, too.
 If you’re going for one day only, it’s Friday.”

-Once you have your dates confirmed and a deposit has been paid to the venue, you can now confirm availability with the speakers.
+Once you have your dates confirmed and a deposit has been paid to the venue, you can now confirm availability with your conference speakers.

 Speakers can make or break your conference so you need to invest time and effort in finding the very best.
 Engaging presentations have the potential to truly inspire delegates and turn all of the ideas and scribbled notes into real-life actions and genuine change.
 The right presentation can be the catalyst to delegates adapting their business and they should remember where it all began.

 When it comes to scheduling your conference day, it makes sense to group the speakers and their presentations by a theme.
-Hopefully, this will be an easy task once you have the finalised session descriptions from them.
+Hopefully, this will be an easy task once you have the finalised session descriptions.

 It is important to not cram too many sessions into a single day.
-If the presentations are as engaging and though-provoking as desired, then you may find attendees tire towards the end of the day.
+If the presentations are as engaging and thought-provoking as desired, then you may find attendees tire towards the end of the day.
 With this in mind, it’s important to consider the last speaker.
-With attention spans waning, the final ‘graveyard’ session can be poorly attended, so either save a speaker for this slot that will pull a crowd or consider ending the day earlier, giving people a chance to travel or network.
+With attention spans waning, the final ‘graveyard’ session can be poorly attended.
+Either save a speaker for this slot that will pull a crowd or consider ending the day earlier, giving people a chance to travel or network.

-It’s also important to start your promotion as early as possible and send out reminders and regular marketing messages (without spamming) as you get closer to the big date.
+It’s also important to start your promotion as early as possible and send out reminders and regular marketing messages via all channels (without spamming) as you get closer to the big date.